OdinProAgrica/hpycc/README.rst

 Current Status
 --------------
 Tested and working on HPCC v6.4.2 and python 3.5.2 under windows 10.
-Will make linux-able in the future (if it isn't already)
+Has been used on Linux systems but not extensively tested.

 Dependencies
 ------------